poctaviano/radtree/README.md

 ## Beta Version

 This package is in beta version.
 Some functionalities need to be improved.

-Since it calculates all the possible paths between all the points in the data provided, the processing time will increase drastically as the number of samples increase.
+Since it calculates all the possible paths between the points in the dataset, the processing time will increase drastically as the number of samples increase.

-By default, it' capped at 100 random samples maximum.
-To use all the data given, please use num_samples=None.
+By default, it's capped at 100 random samples maximum.
+To use all the data given, please use `num_samples=None`.

 ## Installation